nackjicholson/checkbox-group/README.md

 Props:

 - **children** *func* *required* A function which builds the content of the radio group
-- **defaultValues** *array* An array of values used to compare against the values of the `Checkbox` components in order to select them by default on first render.
+- **values** *array* An array of values used to compare against the values of the `Checkbox` components in order to select them by default on first render.
 - **onSelection** *func* A callback function which is called with a value, whenever the radio group's selection is changed.
 - **name** *string* A unique name for identifying the checkbox inputs.
 What you'd normally put as the `name` prop on a checkbox input tag.